 With the Cookiebot technology, websites can manage user consents and requests for opt-outs of data sales, as well as get a full overview of all cookies and trackers.

-Cookiebot will offer CCPA and GDPR compliance for US websites.
+Cookiebot offers CCPA and GDPR compliance for US websites.

 To be protected by the CCPA, a consumer has to be a natural person who is a California resident, defined as an individual:

 In other words, for the CCPA to apply, you have to have residency in California to qualify as a consumer according to the law.

 If you do qualify as a consumer protected under the new privacy law, the CCPA empowers you with the following rights:

 According to the CCPA regulations, any discrimination against consumers based on their choice to exercise their rights is strongly prohibited.

 Cookiebot is a leading consent management platform in the world, enabling GDPR compliance for hundreds of thousands of websites every day.